 “I received your nice letter.
 I thank you ever so much.
 I am very very glad that you have received my small present.

 “I like you very very much.
 When I have been in Judo room with your father and you, your father was talking to us about the picture of the cavalry officer.
-In that time, I saw some expression on your face.
+At that time, I saw some expression on your face.
 Another remembering of you is your bravery when you stepped down from a tall chair.
-The two rememberings can’t leave from my head.
+The two rememberings can’t leave my head.